Andrei-ctrl/3d-Campus-nav/README.md

 ## License / context

 This project was made as an academic prototype for Foundation of Spatial Computing and Applications in AR/VR at the University of Fribourg.

+## AI disclosure

+I used AI assistant to help me witht some part of implementation.
+The code was reviewed and refined by me.